roysayantan/portfolio-website/README.md

-# Sayantan's Portfolio Website
+# Personal Portfolio

-Welcome to Sayantan's Portfolio Website!
-This website showcases Sayantan's skills, education, projects, and contact information.
+This is my personal portfolio website built to showcase my works, skills, and contact information.

-## Overview
+## Description

-This portfolio website provides a comprehensive overview of Sayantan's academic background, technical skills, completed projects, and ways to get in touch.
-The website is designed to be responsive and user-friendly, ensuring a seamless experience across different devices and screen sizes.
+This website serves as an online resume or portfolio, providing visitors with information about my education, skills, projects, and contact details.
+It includes sections such as Home, About Me, My Works, Contact Me, and Social Links.

 ## Features